MK2 with V6 powerplant (1mz-fe)

 Cost wise we offer a few packages.
 For your conversion i need to buy a complete camry and then overhaul its engine with fresh head gaskets/timing belt as above etc.

-1mz-fe supplied and fitted with everything above - £4450
+1mz-fe (from Camry) supplied and fitted with everything above - £3950

 Some completed conversion pics